 His passion to solve the question of where the charcoal was coming from and who had left it deep within the cave captured our imaginations as we slowly made our way back to the boat.
 Each of us dragged our feet slightly, eager to draw out the experience.
 But, then, as quickly as it had all begun, we found ourselves back in the boat, our faces pressed against the thick rubber of the raft’s sides as we squeezed beneath the small arch and re-emerged into the cavern with the waterfall.

 Smoo Cave isn’t the most grandiose cave you’ll ever explore.
 It’s also not the most beautiful.
-Yet, there’s something special about it which teases the imagination.
+Yet, there’s something special about it that teases the imagination.
 For my part, I look forward to the opportunity to return and harbor the hope that someday we’ll solve the cave’s mystery and learn more about what lies behind its flooded passageway.

 Logistics: Durness is best reached by car or motorcycle.
 However, it can be reached by bus or a bus/train combination by way of Lairg.
 In addition to Smoo Cave, Durness is also a popular base for exploring Cape Wrath.
 There are several hostels and numerous hotels and B&Bs in the area; the most convenient for viewing Smoo Cave is the Durness Youth Hostel.
 Smoo Cave is free to visit but the boat tour costs roughly 4 GBP and typically lasts 20-30 minutes.
 The cave is accessible all year.